LeNPaul/hungry-minds/_posts/2021-04-01-the-power-of-habit-charles-duhigg-book-summary.md

 3. "And it endures because a movement’s leaders give participants new habits that create a fresh sense of identity and a feeling of ownership.”

 Strong ties are our immediate relationships, such as friendships and family.
 Weak ties are our acquaintances, which often span diverse groups.

+> In fact, in landing a job, Granovetter discovered, weak-tie acquaintances were often more important than strong-tie friends because weak ties give us access to social networks where we don’t otherwise belong

 Weak ties are often just as influential as strong ties, where peer pressure - a powerful social habit - causes strangers to participate even if they would have otherwise declined.

-> In fact, in landing a job, Granovetter discovered, weak-tie acquaintances were often more important than strong-tie friends because weak ties give us access to social networks where we don’t otherwise belong

-Without weak ties, any momentum generated will not be spread beyond a small group.
-For the idea to grow, it must become self-propelling, which is achieved as people are given new habits.
+Without weak ties, any momentum generated would not spread beyond a small group.

 > Individuals with few weak ties will be deprived of information from distant parts of the social system and will be confined to the provincial news and views of their close friends.
 This deprivation will not only insulate them from the latest ideas and fashions but may put them in a disadvantaged position in the labor market, where advancement can depend … on knowing about appropriate job openings at just the right time.

+For the idea to grow, it must become self-propelling, which is achieved as people are given new habits by leaders of social movements.

 > Movements don’t emerge because everyone suddenly decides to face the same direction at once.
 They rely on social patterns that begin as the habits of friendship, grow through the habits of communities, and are sustained by new habits that change participants’ sense of self.